Settorezero/Arlok/README.md

 Arlok is the second version of [AR.L.O.](https://github.com/Cyb3rn0id/AR.L.O.) made to be compatible with the [MakerUNO](https://makeruno.com.my/) board.

 ## Buy a PCB
 Making the PCB on PCBWay will support my work, but you need to subscribe to PCBWay first: you can do it using [my invite link](https://www.pcbway.com/setinvite.aspx?inviteid=355653&from=settorezero2020).
-The you can let you make the [PCB on PCBWay](https://www.pcbway.com/project/shareproject/ARLOK_arduino_robot.html)
+Then you can let you make the [PCB on PCBWay](https://www.pcbway.com/project/shareproject/ARLOK_arduino_robot.html)

-## Print it by yourself!
-In the [STL folder](./stl) are located all parts you can 3Dprint by yourself.
-An [exploded view](./media/arlok_3d_exploded.stl) shows how parts have to be placed.

 ## What materials are needed?
 There is a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1E60JlRyjGpX6OEBXnhZLZwZUzDe8-Zud6jBREFa6QfA/edit?usp=sharing) with all materials needed for the robot.
 For Italian Users only are also listed pages of italian shops where they can buy parts.
 In the [docs folder](./docs) there is the simple BOM (only parts used for the PCB).

+## Assembling instructions
+Assembling is very easy.
+You need only some 12mm M3 screws for attaching the parts.In the [STL folder](./stl) are located all parts you can 3Dprint by yourself.
+All parts does not need supports, so are very easy to print even with a cheap 3d-printer.
+An [exploded view](./media/arlok_3d_exploded.stl) shows how parts have to be placed.
+Other informations are reported for the wheel and the ball-caster in the [stl folder readme](./stl).

 ## Code examples
-See in the [Arduino folder](./arduino) for code examples
+See in the [Arduino folder](./arduino) for code examples or write your own using one of the provided example as base!

 ## Connections
 In the following table are showed Arduino UNO to ARLOK shield connections.
 Pinout is reported also the parallel version [AR.L.O.](https://github.com/Cyb3rn0id/AR.L.O.).
 If a cell is empty, means that pin is free to use and reported on a dedicate header.
 The interrupt column shows the interrupt number associated with the pin, but is reccomended to use *digitalPinToInterrupt(Pin)*

 | Arduino PIN | AR.L.O.
 (Arduino UNO) | ARLOK (MakerUNO)                          | Notes                    | Interrupt |
 |:------------|:----------------------|:------------------------------------------|:-------------------------|:----------|